mo-renike/care-finder/README.md

 4. Use the pagination buttons to navigate through the list of hospitals.
 5. Click the "Export Hospital List" button to export the current list of hospitals as a CSV file.
 6. Toast notifications will appear to provide feedback on the export process.
+7. Chat with ai bot to get answers to your halth related questions

 ## Contributing